"With the possible

 25 years had passed, it was time to get back

 on the bike and turn my dreams into a reality.

 I started getting serious about cycling about ten years ago and began a series of Charity Cycles around Europe in aid of Chernobyl Children International.
 It started as a bit of craic (Irish for a laugh) but once it all started to kick in, it motivated me more and more as I travelled around the continent, meeting people, connecting online and felt an amazing amount of support.

 Sunrises, Sunsets, Beautiful Landscapes and The Most Incredible Experiences Need to be Shared.

 Apart from the incredible people, hospitality and wonderful places that I cycled through and stayed along my routes, there was one small thing missing: I was living in a tent and eating off a gas cooker but had no one to share my experiences with.

-So a light bulb flashed when I got back to Ireland and I created Braking Away Irish Cycling Tours.
+So a light bulb flashed when I got back to Ireland and I created Braking Away Cycling Tours.
 (In case you’re asking – Breaking Away is the best film about amateur cycling – ever.)